Frequently asked questions

 • Instructor and Owner, Susan Speyer knows her Stuff.
 As a former Austin restaurant inspector, she’ll tell real life stories, engaging students!
 Able to answer questions!
 Classes are upbeat and FUN

 Live classes are taught in English and/or Spanish.
 THERE IS NO EXAM!
 It is conversational style and you are guaranteed your certificate as long as you are present during the entire class.
-Cost is $20 cash and you will receive 2 State of Texas Certificates.
+Cost is $22 or and you will receive 2 State of Texas Certificates.
 One for you and one for your manager.
 The certificates are good for 2 years.

 Online courses are national certificates good for 3 years. $8.99.
 There is an exam.
 You can pick English or Spanish.
 Please note if you choose the Combo TABC/ Food Handler online Combo.
 The English Combo version is good for a 2 year TABC and a 3 year National Food Handler but the Spanish Combo version is cheaper but comes with a 2 year TABC and a 2 year State of Texas Food Handler.